-One of the most interesting categories of amplifiers is the battery powered amp.
-Not too long ago they were largely seen as toys and novelties, but thanks to modern advances in battery technology, manufacturers have been able to squeeze out more power, not only making amps louder, but allowing them to offer a full feature set.
+One of the most interesting categories of amplifiers is the battery-powered amp.
+Not too long ago, they were largely seen as toys and novelties, but thanks to modern advances in battery technology, manufacturers have squeezed out more power, making amps louder and allowing them to offer a full feature set.

-If, like many, your previous experience with battery amps was just mini versions of famous amps on a belt clip, you might find yourself lost when looking through today’s options, which is why we’ve prepared this KillerGuitarRigs Review.
-In it we’ve covered the best battery powered amps on the market, reviewing their features, build quality, and of course their tones.
+If, like many, your previous experience with battery amps was just mini versions of famous amps on a belt clip, you might find yourself lost when looking through today’s options.
+This is why we’ve prepared this KillerGuitarRigs Review.
+In it, we’ve covered the best battery-powered amps on the market, reviewing their features, build quality, and, of course, their tones.

-The Boss Katana Mini was our top pick.
-It brings with it the same extraordinary modeling technologies as its big brothers, and the sound quality is simply phenomenal given the price and size.
+The Boss Katana Mini was our Top Pick.
+It delivers the same extraordinary modeling technologies as its big brothers, and the sound quality is simply phenomenal, given the price and size.

-We found the Danelectro Honeytone N-10 to be a great choice for value conscious shoppers, hence why we named it our best budget option.
+We found the Danelectro Honeytone N-10 to be a great choice for value-conscious shoppers, which is why we named it our Best Budget option.
 It comes in fun colors, with retro designs, and offers awesome sound quality considering its tiny price.

-If you’re looking for the very best battery amp on the market, our Editor’s Choice, the Roland Cube Street EX can’t be beat.
-It has power and tone in abundance, it’s highly portable, and it is genuinely built to last, making it the ultimate amp for those on the go.
+If you’re looking for the very best battery amp on the market, you can’t beat our Editor’s Choice, the Roland Cube Street EX.
+It has power and tone in abundance, it’s highly portable and genuinely built to last, making it the ultimate amp for those on the go.

 An absolute powerhouse in the small battery powered amp category.

 It’s not often that a mini version of an amp actually lives up to the standards set by the full size models, but this is no ordinary battery powered amp.
 It uses modeling technology to provide a range of quality tones, and offers great volume with excellent battery life, making it ideal for everything from bedroom practice to subway station busking.